DhilipThangaraj/mfe/README.md

-This project all about micro front end with modular federation with webpack
+This project all about micro front end with modular federation with webpack. later i will add the project with rspack.